Automate

 Pre-Script

 Run JavaScript just before a request fires.
 Inject dynamic tokens, add a correlation ID, pull a fresh OAuth token from another endpoint, or validate the outgoing payload.
-Mutate the URL, headers, and body through at.request — your changes flow into the real request.
+Mutate the URL, headers, and body through at.request and your changes flow into the real request.

 Post-Script